The Beggar (novella): Plot summary

 The book opens with the main character Omar going to visit a doctor, who was one of his friends from his youth, because he has become sick of life.
 The doctor tells him that there is nothing physically wrong with him, and tells him that he won’t be ill if he goes on a diet and takes regular exercise.
 Both the diet and a vacation make no difference to him though.

 In his youth Omar was a poet and a socialist.
 He gave up both in order to become a lawyer, and now that he has reached the age of forty-five he can no longer find meaning in his life and he has effectively given up working.
 He met his wife Zeinab in his youth.
 She was a Christian called Kamelia Fouad and she converted to Islam, and lost her family in order to marry him.
 He promised that he would never desert her.
-She took up the role of supporting him and has proved to be the backbone of their bourgeois life together.
+She took up the role of supporting him and has proved to be the backbone of their middle-class existence together.
 As his malady grows he becomes more distant from her.

 He tries to escape his condition through love.
 He first meets a foreign singer called Margaret.
 When she unexpectedly leaves Egypt, he gets together with an oriental dancer called Warda.
 He falls in love with her, and she with him and they set up home together.
 Initially Omar’s illness seems to pass in the excitement of love.
 Zeinab, who is pregnant, is first suspicious and then is told of his new lover.
 Omar moves out to be with Warda, who quits her job to be with him.
 This love however fails to lift him out of his illness for long, and he makes contact with Margaret again when he sees her back at her club.
 He then goes through a succession of women, including prostitutes, trying to pull himself out of his sickness, but it is all to no avail.